Skip to content

 • x86-64 Windows

-Tier 1 jobs are defined in the pr-ponyc workflow.
+Tier 1 jobs are defined in the pr workflow.

 Tier 2

-Tier 2 jobs are expensive and rarely catch issues that Tier 1 misses.
+Tier 2 covers the platforms we ship release binaries for that aren’t already gated on every PR by Tier 1.
 They run on a daily schedule (1 AM UTC) rather than on every PR, gated on whether there were commits in the last 24 hours.

 • arm64 Linux (glibc and musl)